spang-lab/FastqPuri/README_trimFilter.md

   beginning and at the end of the read.
 Trim them at both ends until the quality is above the threshold.
-Keep the read in `*_good.fq.gz` and annotate in the fourth line where the read has been trimmed (starting to count from 0) if the length of the remaining part is larger than `MINL`.
+Keep the read in `*_good.fq.gz` and annotate in the fourth line where the read has been trimmed (starting to count from 0) if the length of the remaining part at least `MINL`.
   Redirect the read to `*_lowq.fq.gz` otherwise.
     Examples (-q 27 [<] -m 25):
  ```